Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/partners/2-certification/available-certifications/assessment-outcomes-for-data-standard-v5/certification-steps.md

 set of assessment metadata and student assessment results, along with learning standards or learning objective metadata if those are included.

-#### Detailed Steps

 1. The vendor will transmit the entire set of assessment metadata and student assessment results to the sandbox.

 2. The submitted score report(s) will be used to check for completeness and for valid semantics.
    1. All fields from 1.1. that are map-able to the Ed-Fi model must be included.
    2. Field meanings must be accurately represented according to the Ed-Fi definitions.
 3. Ed-Fi will confirm the data landed and matched expectations from the Sample Data Spreadsheet provided by the vendor.
 4. A full and more detailed analysis of the data will be conducted asynchronously after the certification session by the Alliance.

 Any deviations from the expected data from the sample data spreadsheet or the vendor-provided score report(s) will be documented.
 Ed-Fi will notify the vendor